My Papilio Pro arrived some days (weeks...) ago, let’s get started^^

 The Saleae Logic16 is one of the very few cross platform logic analyzers available, with application software that runs under Linux, Windows, and on the Mac.

-Below you will find my first impressions, if you would like to know something specific that’s not stated on the Saleae homepage then just ask in the comments or have a look at the Saleae homepage.
+Below you will find my first impressions, if you would like to know something more specific then ask in the comments or have a look at the Saleae homepage.

 It works with logic levels between 1.8V and 5V, you either select 1.8V to 3.6V or 3.6 to 5.0V from the menu.
 The lower voltage settings should work in most circumstances.
 The 5V setting is provided to reduce the likelihood of channel to channel crosstalk when using 5V signals.